r-simmer/simmer/cran-comments.md

 ## Downstream dependencies

-There is one downstream dependency, simmer.plot, for which I'm the maintainer too.
+There are 2 downstream dependencies, simmer.plot and simmer.bricks, for which I'm the maintainer too.